dgerabagi/aiascent-dev/prompt.md

                     <MissionSectionBlock
-                        title="The Role of the DCE: The Essential Toolkit" tldr="The DCE is more than a productivity tool; it's the infrastructure for the Citizen Architect." content="The DCE provides the structured workflow, precision context curation, and rapid testing capabilities needed for a decentralized community of creators to build the future.
-We are creating a community of 'solarpunk prime' developers, the original vibe coders, sharing discoveries to build a better, more resilient digital world." images={[
+                        title="The Role of the DCE: The Essential Toolkit" tldr="The DCE is more than a productivity tool; it's the infrastructure for the Citizen Architect, providing the structure and precision needed to transform creative intent into complex, reliable systems." content="The DCE provides the structured workflow, precision context curation, and rapid testing capabilities needed for a decentralized community of creators—the Citizen Architects—to build the future.
+It transforms the ad-hoc, conversational nature of 'vibecoding' into a rigorous engineering discipline.

+By capturing every interaction as a persistent, auditable knowledge graph, the DCE turns the development process into a shareable, scalable asset.
+This allows teams to collaborate seamlessly, enables new members to onboard rapidly by reviewing the project's decision history, and provides an unprecedented level of transparency and accountability.

+We are creating a community of 'solarpunk prime' developers, the original vibe coders, sharing discoveries to build a better, more resilient digital world.
+The DCE is the essential toolkit for this mission, providing the infrastructure to scale expertise, ensure quality, and achieve the mission faster."
+                        images={[
                             'the-new-creative-partnership-p1-img-1.webp',
                             'the-new-creative-partnership-p1-img-8.webp',